The Criminal Justice Blog

 Their families and campaign groups have been fighting to end this tragic miscarriage of justice for more than a decade and films posted online by social media sensation and campaigner Peter Stefanovic have ignited a wider public storm on this tragic miscarriage of justice gathering millions of views.

-You can watch Stefanovic’s latest film here which has now been watched 11 million times:
+You can watch Stefanovic’s latest film here:

 https://x.com/peterstefanovi2/status/1937394593672089988?s=46&t=g6PUk4YExrOYprJSzQZ3lw